StfBauer/markshell/samples/sample.md

 `--allowFileSharingForGuestUsers`
 : (deprecated.
 Use `shareByEmailEnabled` instead) Determines whether it's allowed to share file with guests (applies to type CommunicationSite)
+: (deprecated.
+Use `shareByEmailEnabled` instead) Determines whether it's allowed to share file with guests (applies to type CommunicationSite)

 `--shareByEmailEnabled`
 : Determines whether it's allowed to share file with guests (applies to type CommunicationSite)